lasgauti/VampireMonkey/README.md

 You Will Gain XP When You Pop Bloons(No Regrow).
 When You Fill The Xp Bar, A Panel Will Open With 3 Random Choice Beetween Thse Actions : Select A Weapon - Upgrade A Weapon - Select An Item - Upgrade An Item - Evolve A Weapon

-Character(7):
+Character(10):
--Dart Monkey -> Focus On Pierce And Damage
+-Dart Monkey - Focus On Pierce And Damage
--Ninja Monkey -> Focus On Attack Speed And Projectile Size
+-Ninja Monkey - Focus On Attack Speed And Projectile Size
 -Engineer Monkey - Focus On Bonus Projectiles
 -Tack Shooter - Focus On Range
 -Bomb Shooter - Focus On Xp And Projectile Size
 -Wizard Monkey - Focus On Damage And Pierce
 -Druid - Focus On Xp And Every Other Stats

-Weapons(7):
+-Banana Farm - Focus On Monkey
+-Spike factory - Focus On Pierce And Danage
+-Quncy - Focux On Attack Speed, Range And Pierce

+Weapons(10):
--Dart - Shuriken - Nail - Tack - Bomb - Magic - Thorn
+-Dart - Shuriken - Nail - Tack - Bomb - Magic - Thorn - Banana - Spike - Arrow

-Items(7):
+Items(8):
--Goggles(Range) - Jungle Drums(Attack Speed) - Darts Stock(Projectiles) - MonkeyIndustry(Xp) - Black Smith(Pierce) - Size Potion(Projectile Size) - Lightning Bolt(Damage)
+-Goggles(Range) - Jungle Drums(Attack Speed) - Darts Stock(Projectiles) - MonkeyIndustry(Xp) - Black Smith(Pierce) - Size Potion(Projectile Size) - Lightning Bolt(Damage) -Fertilizer(Money)

-Evolutions(7):
+Evolutions(10):
 -Plasma : Dart + Lightning Bolt
 -Dark Doom : Shuriken + Black Smith
 -Rocket : Nail + Size Potion